-A very Soviet phenomenon, but one still existing in modern Russia, although many cities are now "open".
-Known as ZATO (zakrytye administrativno-territorial'nye obrazovaniia
+The Real Life equivalent of Hidden Elf Villages.
+A very Soviet phenomenon, but one still existing in modern Russia and Kazakhstan, although many cities are now "open".
+The internal term is "closed administrative-territorial formations" = zakrytye administrativno-territorial'nye obrazovaniia or ZATO in Russian.

 Appeared from the late 1940s onwards.